HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 [![Frequently Mutated Genes](images/gdc-frequently-mutated-genes.png)](images/gdc-frequently-mutated-genes.png "Click to see the full image.")

-The top of this section also contains a survival plot of all the cases within the specified project.
+The top of this section also contains a survival plot of all the cases within the specified project, in addition to a bar graph of the most frequently mutated genes.
 Hovering over each bar in the plot will display information about the number of cases affected.
 Users may choose to download the underlying data in JSON or TSV format or an image of the graph in SVG or PNG format by clicking the `download` icon at the top of each graph.

-Below these graphs is a tabular view of the genes affected which includes the following information:
+Below these graphs is a tabular view of the genes affected, which includes the following information:

 * __Symbol:__ The gene symbol, which links to the Gene Summary Page
 * __Name:__ Full name of the gene